-No Shave November is often visible at workplaces and in friend groups as Thanksgiving nears, specifically with more scruff and beards than you typically see in an average workplace.
+No Shave November is often visible at workplaces and in friend groups as holidays near, specifically with more scruff and beards than you typically see in an average workplace.
 While many people voluntarily grow a substantial and burly beard, even more people try a beard these days to participate in this month of beard growth.
 But what does No Shave November mean and why do people do it?

 Origins of No Shave November